constrainedcooking/constrainedcooking.github.io/index.md

 Although she liked the visual appeal of the website, she truthfully said that she probably would not use the website very often.
 Since she dorms at UH, she is obligated to purchase a meal plan and thus doesn't have too much of a need to craft her own meals.
 One thing she did like about the application however, was the idea of having local farmers and distributors being able to have an online presence on the site.
 She liked the idea of the website being another place to promote eating local.

-#### Yuriko (Student who commutes)
+#### Kazu-umi (Student who commutes)
-> I wish the vendor page had supermarket sales as well…
+> The add recipie page was quite intuitive

-Since she commutes to school every day she was a little disappointed that the vendor page was only applicable to small-scale sellers, she was hoping that the site could be used by larger venders such as supermarkets to tell her when sales were going on.
+She like the intuitive way recipes can be added onto the website.
+She also thought the way vendors were presented was interesting.

 #### Robert (Works at UH)
 >Cool site.